 Alex also brings considerable industry experience to her teaching.
 She was admitted to practice in 2004 and she practised as a lawyer in the Tax and Revenue Group at Ashurst (then Blake Dawson) in Sydney for nearly 5 years before entering academia.
 Her principal areas of focus in practice were the income tax dimensions of M&A transactions, international tax, advisory work in relation to business structures and stamp duty.
 She was a member of the team that advised Kirin on its acquisition of National Foods in 2007.

-Alex is the Associate Editor of the eJournal of Tax Research (A ranked in Australian Business Dean’s Council rankings for 2019).
+Alex is a Co-editor of the eJournal of Tax Research (A ranked in Australian Business Dean’s Council rankings for 2019).
 She also is also a regular reviewer of articles for peer reviewed journals, particularly in technical and complex areas relating to the Taxation of Trusts and Companies, Tax Policy and Environmental Taxation.

 My research focuses primarily on the domestic income tax treatment of business vehicles in Australia and traverses both the general law and income tax law dimensions of these vehicles.
 My research also incorporates fairly extensive comparative analysis and, to date, this has focused on US domestic income tax law.
 My broader motivation is to support business, particularly small business, in Australia to maximise its innovative potential.